peterhoward42/minikafka/docs/log.md

         *  Coded strategy to receive errors from culling or grpc
         *  Test?
+    *  Centralise parsing of command line for client and server.
+    *  Shouldn't server serve on all NICs? o  Server should not die if consumer subscribes to unknown topic o  Put error payload into responses, and read from these at the coalfaces.
+            *  change protobuf
+            *  generate the go code
-    *  Centralise parsing of command line for client and server. o  Shouldn't server serve on all NICs? o  Go through all of server replacing sensible fatalf calls to returning errors and handling with these in cli o  Use new logger with prefix
+            *  work through compile errors o  change servers handlers to populate the err field for application level errors o  change producer to read err in response o  change consumer to read err in response o  Go through all of server replacing sensible fatalf calls to returning errors and handling with these in cli o  Use new logger with prefix